 Q: How long has your family had the farm?

-A: My family has had this farm a long time, over 30 years.
+A: My family has had this farm a long time, more than 30 years.
 I got this farm from my father when he died.

 Q: What does the farm mean to your family?